 His wife pointed out that eight euros wasn’t much for the dress.

 “I agreed, but I still didn’t see how it made sense,” he explains.
-“The seller had gone through the effort of taking a photo, posting an advert, dealing with a mountain of responses, bought packaging materials and gone to the post office to mail it.
+“The seller had gone through the effort of taking a photo, posting an advert, dealing with a mountain of responses, buying packaging materials and going to the post office to mail it.
 That’s a lot of work for three euros, and those three euros include the price of the product.”

 Salo didn’t understand why his wife wouldn’t buy more cheap stuff from the same seller to reduce the shipping cost per item.
 She said that particular person didn’t have anything else that tickled her fancy.